The Importance of Lighting for Home Interior Design

 Lighting layers

-Did you know that within the context of lighting, the term ‘lamp’ actually refers to bulbs?
-There are many different lamps available in different shapes, sizes and strengths.
-The most common lamps are Halogen, CFL and LED.
-There are 3 distinct ranges of colour temperature; warm, neutral and cool and when designing a space it is very important to consider the lamps used within the finished room and the impact this will have on the colour and its temperature and also the effect it will have on walls, objects and furniture.
-For example, in this image the table lamps are shown with different bulbs; cool, neutral and warm.
+For example, in the image below the table lamps are shown with different bulbs; cool, neutral and warm.
 The different ranges show the wall, bedside table and bedding to be different colours.
 The one on the left in the cooler light shows the bedding to be grey with a blue bedside table and the wall colour an off white.
 The middle image in the neutral light shows the bedding to be slightly yellow, the bedside table green and the wall colour creamy yellow.
 The right hand image in the warmer light shows the bedding to be pink, the bedside table to be white and the wall colour pink.
 The bedside table, bedding and wall are exactly the same but change colour to our eye due to the different temperature of the lamps.

 How colour temperature can impact a space